jeffbryner/jeffbryner.github.io/_posts/2020-04-07-incident-response-using-google-drive-api.md

 You should see the ‘unique id’/’client id’ of your service account and the drive api scope listed in the resulting list.

 Now we need to enable domain-wide delegation within the service account.
-In the ‘service account details’ screen choose edit and click the pull down for “show domain-wide delegation” and choose ‘Enable G Suite Domain-wide Delegation”
+In the ‘service account details’ screen choose edit and click the pull down for “show domain-wide delegation” and choose ‘Enable G Suite Domain-wide Delegation” <br>
 ![show delegation](/assets/incident-response-drive-api/show_domain_delegation.png)

 You may be prompted to also add a consent screen title and contact information: